carlosdagos/purescript-malaga-demo/presentation.md

 - What makes functions so different from other _citizens_?
 - What can we do with functions when they're first-class citizens?

-- Why is this important?
+##### Why is this important?

+- What is our role as engineers and/or developers?
+- How can we achieve this?
+- What _mechanisms_ do we have?

+How does functional programming *and* strong typing help us achieve this?

 ---